ayechanst/platinum-eth/plat-eth/almanacPosts/transactions.md

 The signature cart holds a big piece of paper with Mrs. Private Key's signature.

-### "To" Address

-The destination of a train is set in the "to" address.
-In our case, the "to" address will be the address of the smart contract.

-### "From" Address

-The "from" address indicates which train station the train left from.
-It's also what the signature is compared to by the validators.
-As long as the signature corresponds with the "from" address, the train continues towards the "to" address.

 <!-- ### Nonce ![nonce locomotive](/images/nonce.svg)

 The nonce is a number (like the one printed on the train) that indicates the number of